JanOonk/protocol-rfcs/text/0000-chrysalis-referendum/0000-chrysalis-referendum.md

 * GET /referendum/{referendumID} : Gives a quick overview over the referendum.
 This does not include the questions or current standings.
-* GET /referendum/{referendumID}/questions : Returns the entire vote with all questions, but not current standings.
+* GET /referendum/{referendumID}/questions : Returns the entire referendum with all questions, but not current standings.
 * GET /referendum/{referendumID}/questions/{questionIdx} : Returns information and vote options for a specific question
 * GET /referendum/{referendumID}/status : Returns the amount of tokens voting and the weight on each option of every question
 * GET /referendum/{referendumID}/status/{questionIdx} : Return the amount of tokens voting for each option on the specified question